SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 3. Launch SAMMI

-Navigate to the unpacked folder and launch LioranBoard 2.0.exe.
+Navigate to the unpacked folder and launch SAMMI Core.exe.
 Allow the app through the firewall if there's a prompt and you're ready to start!

 #### 4. Connect SAMMI to your OBS